planetfederal/desktop-documentation/installers/source/README.rst

    .. include:: /osx/supported_components.rst

-For convenience, outside the supported scope of Boundless Desktop, the following providers are available for QGIS’s Processing framework:
+For convenience, outside the supported scope of Boundless Desktop, the following components are provided:

 .. only:: win